TeamVault/iTOP-clone/readme.md

 ## Running iTOP

 To generate a payload with iTOP, some setup is required.
-To make results reproducable, ASLR has to be disabled, and the exploit generation script has to be updated with the proper base library address for your system.
+To make results reproducible, ASLR has to be disabled, and the exploit generation script has to be updated with the proper base library address for your system.
 In a real attack, this information can be extracted using information leaks.
 Running the lxs script with everything configured correctly will lead to a call to 'system("/bin/sh")'.

 1. disable aslr::